 How does IP Insurance work?

-Your efforts with generating your income may be seriously affected by accident or illness events that leave you debilitated and unable to ‘work’ (or attend to those functions) for extended periods of time.
-Benefits under this form of insurance are amongst the most consistently paid by insurers – and provide a level of financial support during such periods.
+Generating your income may be impacted by accident or illness leaving you unable to ‘work’ for extended periods of time.
+Benefits under this form of insurance are amongst the most consistently paid by insurers.
+This provides a level of financial support during periods of insured events.

-Who should take IP Insurance – and when?
+Who should take Income Protection Insurance – and when?

-As with any insurance, the earlier in an individual’s life it is contracted, the more likely that the premium will be at standard rates – and that there will be no exclusions.
-As soon as you start to derive an income from any source, it is wise to insure that earning capacity so as to support the lifestyle that comes with that status.
+With most personal risk insurance, the earlier in your life it is purchased, the lower the premium will be.
+Because of presumed better health, early commitment may also obviate claims exclusions.
+As soon as you start to derive an income from any source, it is wise to insure that earning capacity.
+This will not only support the lifestyle that comes with that status, but ensure continuation of your wealth accumulation strategy.

 What type of IP Insurance benefit cover?